omeka/omeka-s-enduser/docs/modules/scripto.md

 - Log in to Scripto using the bar across the top.
 If you are logged in, this bar will display your username, links to your contributions and watchlist, and the option to log out of Scripto.
 - Quickly see the projects you own and the projects you review.
 - See your recent contributions and activity on items on your watchlist.
-- From the dropdown in the upper right, browse all projects, add a new project, and browse all Scripto users.
+- From the dropdown in the upper right: browse all projects, add a new project, and browse all Scripto users.

 ![Scripto dashboard with three projects, two of which the user reviews, and a series of recent contributions.](../modules/modulesfiles/scripto_dash.png)

 ## Public and Admin views
 To toggle between the public and admin views of a project, delete the `/admin` from the url of any Scripto site, or add it in directly after the name of your Omeka S installation.

+The admin side is `youromekaurl.net/admin/scripto` and the public side is `youromekaurl.net/scripto`.

 ## Creating a Project
 To create a new Scripto project, go to the Scripto dashboard (the Scripto tab in the left-hand navigation) and use the dropdown menu in the upper right corner to select "add new project"